 Please note: For tourists, this only works if your international bank is compatible (e.g., Revolut).
 Standard French cards cannot be used to scan a Thai PromptPay QR code.

-For tourists, Cash remains kingbecause many small businesses still do not accept the card.
+For tourists, Cash still dominatesbecause many small businesses do not accept the card.

-To break a 1,000 THB note, go to a 7-Eleven convenience store.
-They usually have change, although they might refuse for very small purchases.
+small tip To break a 1,000 THB note, go to a 7-Eleven convenience store.
+They usually have change, although they may refuse for very small purchases.

 Tips